-What are the neurobiological influences of mindfulness meditation on human behavior; how do these influences effect our sense of self-ego-I; our brain structure and function; relative human flourishing and happiness; and the ultimate happiness and freedom of enlightenment and Buddhahood?
+What are the neurobiological influences of mindfulness meditation on human behavior; how do these influences effect our sense of self-ego-I; our brain structure and function; relative human flourishing; and the ultimate happiness and freedom of liberation from suffering, enlightenment, and Buddhahood?

-Both Zen Masters and neuroscientists agree, “mindfulness of breathing” (focused attention meditation), and “compassion meditation” both facilitate 1) a beneficial shift of attention from obsessive, usually fraught self-referential thinking and concern for “I, Me, Mine”; which 2) bestows a sense of inner peace and self-acceptance; which 3) reduces anxiety and anger toward self and others; which 4) enhances altruistic thought, intention and action for the benefit of other beings, 5) enhancing well being and happiness.
-How shall we understand this contemplative process in the gloss of neurobiology?
+Buddhist masters and neuroscientists agree, “mindfulness of breathing” (“focused attention meditation”), and “compassion meditation” both facilitate 1) a beneficial shift of attention from obsessive, usually fraught self-referential thinking and concern for “I, Me, Mine”; which 2) bestows a sense of inner peace and self-acceptance; which 3) reduces anxiety and anger toward self and others; which 4) enhances altruistic thought, intention and action for the benefit of other beings, 5) enhancing well being and happiness.
+How shall we understand this amazing contemplative process in the gloss of neurobiology?

-The unfocused ruminating wandering mind, under sway of the brain’s “default mode network”—the medial prefrontal cortex (MPFC) and posterior cingulate cortex (PCC)—significantly increase self-referential attention—”selfing”—with its always present fear/anxiety, anger/hostility, greed/pride, and negative judgments about self, which are then projected onto others.
-The micro-cognitive result in the individual is stress and unhappiness.
+Unfocused, ruminating, wandering mind, under sway of the brain’s “default mode network”—the medial prefrontal cortex (MPFC) and posterior cingulate cortex (PCC)—significantly increase self-referential attention—”selfing”—with its always present fear/anxiety, anger/hostility, greed/pride, and negative judgments about self, which are then projected onto others.
+The micro-cognitive result of such afflictive negative emotion in the individual is stress and unhappiness.
 The macro-cognitive result in the human sociocultural cognosphere is alienation, despotism, and endless war.
-What to do?